opendocsg/slw-judgments-backfill/2011_SGHC_266/report.md

 34     As mentioned above, Dr Lui elected to make a submission of no case to answer and not to call any evidence at the close of the case for Smile.
 This was on 26 September 2011.
 The principles governing the effect of such a submission are well-established and can be summarised as follows:

  (a) The result of an election by Dr Lui to make a submission of no case to answer is that the court is left with only Smile’s version of the story.
-If there is some prima facie evidence ( ie , evidence which is not unsatisfactory and not unreliable) that supports the essential elements of Smile’s claim, the court should accept such evidence: see Bansal Hemant Govindprasad and another v Central Bank of India [2003] 2 SLR(R) 33 (“ Govindprasad ”) at [10], [11] and [16].
+If there is some prima facie evidence ( ie , evidence which is not unsatisfactory and not unreliable) that supports the essential elements of Smile’s claim, the court should accept such evidence: see Bansal Hemant Govindprasad and another v Central Bank of India <span class="citation">[2003] 2 SLR(R) 33</span> (“ Govindprasad ”) at [10], [11] and [16].

  (b) Even if there is some prima facie evidence that supports the essential elements of Smile’s claim ( ie , if limb (a) has been satisfied), the court must still consider whether that claim has been established in law : see Govindprasad at [11].